microsoft/dotnet/Documentation/compatibility/wcf-accessbility-combobox-high-contrast-issue-in-svcTraceViewer-tool.md

 NotPlanned

 ### Change Description
-In svcTraceViewer tool, the open button in Search in combo box in "Microsoft Service Trace Viewer" window was not displayed in black color in high contrast black mode (or white color in high contrast white mode).
-The issue was fixed in 4.7.2 .NET Framework SDK.
+In the Microsoft Service Trace Viewer tool, ComboBox controls were not displayed in the correct color in certain high contrast themes.
+The issue was fixed in 4.7.2 .NET Framework.
 However, due to .NET Framework SDK backward compatible requirement, it can't target 4.7.2 .NET Framework version, the fix was not visible to customer by default.
 An additional  fix is made in 4.8 to add the following configuration switch to svcTraceViewer.exe.config file
 ```xml
 <AppContextSwitchOverrides value="Switch.UseLegacyAccessibilityFeatures=false;Switch.UseLegacyAccessibilityFeatures.2=false" />
 ```